wmorgan/dcos-docs/1.7/administration/installing/custom/behind-corporate-proxy.md

 ```

 ## Docker
-These settings only allows Docker to pull images from Docker Hub.
-Containers must be separately configured.
+These settings only allow Docker to pull images from Docker Hub.
+Your containers must be separately configured.

 1. Create Docker systemd directory.